 Public Safety Services - The Scituate Police Department carries out investigative, enforcement, support and educational functions in order to promote the safety and general welfare of the citizens of the Town.
 The Department consists of a chief, a deputy chief, two lieutenants, five sergeants, two detectives, one K9 officer, one traffic enforcement officer, twenty two patrol officers, and eight communication specialists for both police and fire.
-Equipment consists of nine patrol cars, two unmarked cars, and one animal control vehicle.
+Equipment consists of nine patrol cars, two unmarked cars, one animal control vehicle, and specialty vehicles.

 The Town of Scituate has three fire stations.
-At the present time, the department has a chief, deputy chief, four captains, four lieutenants and thirty six full-time fire fighters.
+At the present time, the department has a chief, deputy chief, four captains, four lieutenants and forty full-time fire fighters.
 The Public Safety Services Department is also responsible for the Town's advanced life support ambulance service and emergency medical and rescue operation.

 On December 3, 2014 the Town approved a new public safety complex to replace the existing fire station #3 and the police station.
 The Town approved two additional funding votes for that complex of \$751,000 and \$562,000.
-The public safety complex debt is exempt from the limitations of Proposition 2 $\frac{1}{2}$ with the exception of the \$562,000 authorization.
+The public safety complex debt is exempt from the limitations of Proposition 2 1⁄2 with the exception of the \$562,000 authorization.
 The complex opened in March 2017.

 Library Services - The municipal library was completed and occupied in 1978 and the construction cost was fully funded by the federal government.
 The library offers a variety of services and programs to Scituate residents in all age groups.
 Traditional library services are enhanced by modern technologies and innovative information systems.
 The library is centrally located and serves as a convenient meeting place for community groups.
 The Board of Library Trustees is responsible for establishing policies governing the operation of the library.
-On November 4, 2013, the Town approved a \$12,000,000 library renovation project which will be offset with a \$4,985,480 public construction grant from the Massachusetts Board of Library Commissioners.
+On November 4, 2013, the Town approved a \$12,000,000 library renovation project which was offset with a \$4,985,480 public construction grant from the Massachusetts Board of Library Commissioners and \$1.4 million in private donations.
 On December 14, 2013, the Town voted to exclude this debt from the limitations of Proposition 2 1⁄2.
 The renovated building re-opened to the public in June 2017.

 Recreation - The Town operates two public marinas comprised of 236 slips with permanent and transient docking facilities for commercial and pleasure boats.
 Fifteen additional slips were added in the spring of 2011.
 The Town recently received \$840,500 in a Seaport Economic Advisory Council grant to make improvements to its marinas and a \$27,000 Massachusetts Commission on Disabilities grant for accessibility improvements.
+The Town also received a \$58,000 grant for the purchase of a new pump-out boat in 2019.
 The Recreation Department oversees, and maintains the Town's beaches and 17 athletic fields, and offers several fee-based programs.
 The marina is accounted for as an enterprise fund and is completely self-supporting, including debt service.
 The Town also operates an 18-hole municipal golf course.
 Maintenance on the golf course is performed by International Golf Maintenance of Champions Gate, Florida.
 The course, which opened in June 1997, is also self-supporting, including debt service, and is an enterprise fund as well.
-The Recreation Department offers several fee-based programs.